 💡 The IF function is essential for making decisions in your spreadsheets based on specific conditions.
 Explore our comprehensive guide on the IF function to streamline your data processing and enhance decision-making in Google Sheets.

-The SUMIFS function in Google Sheets sums values based on multiple criteria, allowing you to specify different conditions across various ranges to get a total that meets all the specified criteria.
+The SUMIFS function in Google Sheets sums values based on multiple criteria, allowing you to specify different conditions across various ranges to get a total that meets all the selected criteria.

 The syntax for the SUMIFS function is: